odedia/examples/metrics/README.md

    ]
    ```

-2. Consume a measurement.
+2. Consume a measurement (refer to code [src/consume_metrics.ts](src/consume_metrics.ts)).
 You should get at least one measurement that is what you sent in the previous step.

    ```
    yarn consume